-Graduating students interested in being selected as Class Speaker are asked to review the instructions for our four-part process and to be especially alert to deadlines.
-Participants must be either October 2017 February 2018, or May 2018 graduates/degree candidates (MPH, MHA, MS, DrPH, PhD) who were/are actively registered during the 2017-2018 academic year.
+Graduating students interested in being selected as Class Speaker are asked to review the instructions for our four-part process and be especially alert to deadlines.
+Participants must be either October 2018, February 2019 graduates or May, October 2019 graduate degree candidates (MPH, MHA, MS, DrPH, PhD) who were/are actively registered during the 2018-2019 academic year.
 Dual MPH students who are currently registered at their partner schools are eligible.
 In addition to the selection process, please find some helpful tips and hints below for when preparing your remarks.

 Please feel free to contact the Office of Student Affairs with any questions about this honor.

 1. Remarks Submission: Due April 5 by 12:00 PM